opsnull/kping/README.md

 # kping

-kping is a large scale & high performance ICMP library.
+Package kping implements large scale & high performance ICMP flood ping.

-It can send up to 1024 ICMP packets in one system call and receive packet quickly.
+It can send up to 1024 ICMP packets in one system call (sendmmsg), and provides three packet receive methods(batchRead, af_packet, pf_ring).

+You can customize and optimize the send & receive options based on your system.

 **Working in progress.**